 Yellow Boxfish.
 Credit Rickard Zerpe on flickr

 Hin Musang commonly known as Phuket Shark Point is one of the best local diving sites to Phuket, consisting of three pinnacles.
 Located around 25km east of Chalong Bay, Hin Muang was granted official marine sanctuary status in 1992 due to the incredible eco-system and variety of marine life.

 The site is suitable and recommended for all divers with maximum depths of around 20 metres although some areas can see strong currents so should be dived with care.

-many people will be shocked as they enter the water by the incredible multi-coloured reef made up of a wide variety of soft corals, sea fans and huge barrel sponges.
+Many people will be shocked as they enter the water by the incredible multi-coloured reef made up of a wide variety of soft corals, sea fans and huge barrel sponges.

 The site has an abundance of leopard shark who spend most of the day sleeping on the sea bed.
-There are also bamboo shark, lionfish, scorpionfish, glassfish, pufferfish, moorish idol, bannefish, angelfish and moray eel.
+There are also bamboo shark, lionfish, scorpionfish, glassfish, pufferfish, moorish idol, bannerfish, angelfish and moray eel.